Roman Mashovets: Political career

 Roman Mashovets founded the charitable public organization "National Values of Ukraine", which is engaged in tracking modern trends in the national security and defense sector, researching the real state of the Ukrainian army, preparing analytical reports that are sent to the state structures of Ukraine and the United States, and the problematic issues of reintegration of temporarily occupied territories.

-Since April 22, 2020, he was appointed Deputy Head of the Office of the President of Ukraine.
+On April 22, 2020, he was appointed Deputy Head of the Office of the President of Ukraine.
+He was dismissed from this position on 30 December 2024.

 He is a member of the National Council on Anti-Corruption Policy (since June 1, 2020).